 This syndrome isn’t an actual clinical diagnosis, but it has been used casually among psychologists and psychotherapists since the 1970s when it was first researched, though its origins date back to 1914.
 The feelings associated with this syndrome have been known to most significantly impact stay-at-home and single mothers, but are not limited to these circumstances.
 Most parents are proud they were able to raise independent and successful children who are ready to march out into life, but at the same time, the primary focus of their lives is now leaving, making room for a lot of extra time alone.

 Raising a child for almost two decades has filled your home with laughter, tears, and memories that will last a lifetime.
-The bond between parents and children is irreplaceable, but at some point, parents are required to see their children grow up and live on their own.
+The bond between parents and children is irreplaceable, but at some point, parents must see their children grow up and live independently.
 Whether they are off to college or are moving into their own space to start their own family, this will bring about a considerable change in your household.
-Thinking back to all those times you couldn’t wait for them to move out to get some peace suddenly come rushing into your memory and can leave you feeling upset and uncertain.
-While much of this is worry about how they will do on their own, whether they will be safe, and have enough to eat, another part of the sudden sadness is because the home they grew up in will no longer be filled with the same kind of life and activity it once was.
+Thinking back to all those times you couldn’t wait for them to move out to get some peace suddenly comes rushing into your memory and can leave you feeling upset and uncertain.
+While much of this is worry about how they will do on their own, whether they will be safe and have enough to eat, another part of the sudden sadness is because the home they grew up in will no longer be filled with the same kind of life and activity it once was.

 Substance Use and Empty Nests

 When isolation creeps in, some parents find themselves searching for something to soothe these feelings that are often accompanied by anxiety and sadness.
-Parents find themselves with a lack of things to do since there is no more tending to children and an empty chair at the dinner table.
+Parents lack things to do since they no longer tend to children, and there is an empty chair at the dinner table.
 These constant reminders can be particularly haunting for retired parents or those who work from home.
-For some, not seeing their children every day once they’ve left can be difficult to accept , leading them to search for something to dull their pain.
+For some, not seeing their children every day once they’ve left can be difficult to accept, leading them to search for something to dull their pain.
 Some may grab a bottle of wine, but others may have prescription medication available to them that can quickly soothe their woes, but is dangerously addictive.
-These methods of dealing with pain come with a high risk of developing substance use disorder if not recognized and dealt with in early stages.
+These methods of dealing with pain come with a high risk of developing substance use disorder if not recognized and dealt with in the early stages.
+This is a critical point where the risk of empty nest addiction can become a serious concern.

-Self-medication isn’t unique to empty nest syndrome; it’s a common coping mechanism for people with mental health issues like depression, but also those with marital problems, or life stressors.
+Self-medication isn’t unique to empty nest syndrome; it’s a common coping mechanism for people with mental health issues like depression, but also those with marital problems or life stressors.
 This has caused a recent resurgence of research about empty nest syndrome, looking to classify it more specifically as it aligns mostly with other common mental health illnesses.
-By being able to identify that someone with these empty nest feelings is actually suffering from generalized anxiety and depression, doctors are better able to treat patients before they are left to their own devices, possibly involving the misuse of substances.
+By being able to identify that someone with these empty nest feelings is actually suffering from generalized anxiety and depression, doctors are better able to treat patients before they are left to their own devices, possibly involving the misuse of substances and the development of an empty nest addiction.

 Tips for Overcoming Empty Nest Syndrome